-Blink has split apart its XT2 Outdoor/Indoor Camera, launching a new Blink Outdoor Camera and Blink Indoor Camera.
-The XT2 is no longer on Blink's product page, but it's still available for sale at a discount, probably making you wonder if you should save some money or go for new.
-After comparing the specs, we've found that the Blink Outdoor is nearly identical to the XT2, but it has a few key improvements in battery life and video storage, making it worth paying full price for some shoppers — though maybe not for others.
+Blink has split its XT2 Outdoor/Indoor Camera, launching a new Blink Outdoor Camera and Blink Indoor Camera.
+The XT2 is no longer offered new from retailers but can be pre-owned on Amazon or eBay sites.
+After comparing the specs, we've found that the Blink Outdoor is nearly identical to the XT2, but it has a few key improvements in battery life and video storage, making it worth buying for new customers.

 Blink Outdoor versus Blink XT2: Better battery and storage (sold separately)